This is the multi-page printable view of this section. Click here to print.

 Butler can send two kinds of alert messages via Slack:

-• When a scheduled, or started from the QMC reload task fails.
+• When a reload task fails.

-• When a scheduled, or started from the QMC reload task is somehow stopped.
+• When a reload task is stopped/aborted.

 See the Concepts section for additional details.